South Africa: Nelson Mandela University

 Entry and Exit Requirements:

-• Review and follow the travel recommendations of the CDC for South Africa
+Review and follow the travel recommendations of the U.S. State Department for travel to South Africa

 Housing & Meals